arouillard/legacycb/README.md

 * This is a repository for machine learning code

 ### HOW TO USE
+* Master branch is for community-wide releases
+* Develop branch is for releases to project members
-* Create a branch when you are developing code
+* Create a feature branch off the develop branch when you are modifying or adding code
+* You can have multiple feature branches for distinct coding efforts
-* Merge into the master branch when you are ready to share
+* Merge feature branch into the develop branch when you are ready to share